Embloy/Embloy-Developers/docs/core/tokens/token_info.md

 When a request token is generated, it can be used to submit an application for a given job.
 Every request token saves the owner's ID (=client) and information about the job for which it is used, as well as information related to the requested application session, such as the success_url, cancel_url and more.

 **The only required field to create a request token is `job_slug` which is used to identify a client's job, which is not known to Embloy yet.
 All other fields are optional and can be used to customize the application process.
-See also the [token customization documentation](https://developers.embloy.com/docs/core/quicklink/token_customization).**
+See also the [token customization documentation](/docs/core/quicklink/token_customization).**

 :::info
-For more information, see [this endpoint](https://www.postman.com/embloy/workspace/embloy-workspace/request/24977803-7629b41f-882f-4897-bacd-5b900378eac6) or the [AuthenticationTokenService](../tokens/authentication_token_service.md).
+For more information, see [this endpoint](https://www.postman.com/embloy/workspace/embloy-workspace/request/24977803-7629b41f-882f-4897-bacd-5b900378eac6).
 :::

 ## Genius-Query token